reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

 To enable customers to leverage a unified platform for enriched, auditable event data, Okta will be concentrating its efforts on the new and improved [System Log API](/docs/api/resources/system_log) while deprecating the legacy [Events API](/docs/api/resources/events).

 This guide aims to help organizations migrate from the deprecated Events API to its System Log API replacement.
-It highlights some of the key structural, semantic, and operational differences (and similarities) between the two APIs to  the transition process.
+It highlights some of the key structural, semantic, and operational differences (and similarities) between the two APIs to  aid in the migration process.
 Furthermore, it contains information about the timeline of the deprecation rollout.

 > This guide does not attempt to cover specific use cases, detailed patterns of interaction or the intricacies of particular query parameters.
 For that, it is suggested to see the corresponding sections in the [System Log API](/docs/api/resources/system_log) documentation.